oggioniale/WISP.data/README.md

 # WISP.data
-This repository to store R functions for downloading, QC and finally visualisation of data from WISP station.
+This repository is designed to store R functions for downloading, performing quality control (QC), and visualizing data from the WISP station.